affinidi/affinidi-interop-test-service/README.md

   - check if a Did is resolvable,
   - to demonstrate flows such as VC Claiming

-- Access the Issuer at http://affinidi-interop-test-service.dev.affinity-project.org/clients/issuer
+- Access the Issuer at http://affinidi-interop-test-service.prod.affinity-project.org
-  - (replace `dev` for `staging`, `prod` etc to access other environments)

 ## Wallet